Generic Name: antihemophilic factor (recombinant) (AN-tye-HEE-moe-FIL-ik FAK-tor)

 Ask your health care provider any questions you may have about how to use Xyntha.

 - Patients receiving clotting factors sometimes develop antibodies or inhibitors to the medicine.
 This makes it less effective.
 If Xyntha stops working or does not work as well as it has before, contact your doctor right away for instructions.

 - Talk with your doctor before you travel while you are using Xyntha.
 Be sure to take along enough of Xyntha for your treatment while you are traveling.

 - Tell your doctor or dentist that you take Xyntha before you receive any medical or dental care, emergency care, or surgery.

 - Irritation at the injection site may occur after using the prefilled dual-chamber syringe.
 Check with your doctor if you have irritation that persists or is severe.

-- Lab tests, including factor VIII levels, may be performed while you use Xyntha.
+- Lab tests may be performed while you use Xyntha.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.